 Third parties may sue us for infringing their patent rights.
 Likewise, we may need to resort to litigation to enforce a patent issued or licensed to us or to determine the scope and validity of proprietary rights of others.
 In addition, a third-party may claim that we have improperly obtained or used its confidential or proprietary information.
 Furthermore, in connection with our third-party license agreements, we may have agreed to indemnify the licensor for costs incurred in connection with litigation relating to intellectual property rights.
-The cost to us of any litigation or other proceeding relating to intellectual property rights, even if resolved in our favor, could be substantial, and the litigation would divert our management's efforts.
+The cost to us of any litigation or other proceeding relating to intellectual property rights.
 Some of our competitors may be able to sustain the costs of complex patent litigation more effectively than we can because they have substantially greater resources.
 Uncertainties resulting from the initiation and continuation of any litigation could limit our ability to continue our operations.
 Our involvement in patent litigation and other proceedings could have a material adverse effect on our business, results of operations, and financial condition.